S

 Their chief predators are humans who hunt them for their fins and meat.
 Illegal hunting of sharks for the Asian fin trade has devastated many shark species.
 In a practice known as shark finning, hunters catch them and saw off their fins before throwing the live sharks back into the water.
 Sharks then sink to the bottom of the ocean.
 Unable to swim or catch prey, the sharks die a slow, painful death.

-According to Sea Save, shark finning kills more than 100 million sharks every year.
+According to Sea Save and other conservation organizations, an estimated 73 to 100 million sharks are killed every year, many due to shark finning.
 Conservationists are trying to pass laws that would ban the import of shark fins from the U.S. and other countries.

 Habitat loss is another threat to spinner sharks.
-The International Union for the Conservation of Nature (IUCN) lists them as near threatened.
+The International Union for the Conservation of Nature (IUCN) lists them as Vulnerable.

 Spinner Shark Reproduction and Lifespan